-The objection is sometimes made that New Year’s Day is “already a holiday”.
+The objection to celebrating Federation Day on January 1st is sometimes made that New Year’s Day is “already a holiday”.
 However, people celebrate on New Year’s Eve, not the first.
-I’m throwing a BBQ party from 4pm, after everyone has recovered from the previous day’s boozing.
-Also, it’s not well-known that Australia officially came into being as a nation on 1st January, 1901.
+I’m throwing a BBQ party as I do every year, from 4pm – after everyone has recovered from the previous day’s boozing!
+Another reason I do this is because it is not well-known that Australia officially came into being as a nation on 1st January, 1901.

-National day is synonymous with independence day.
+National Day in most countries is synonymous with some kind of Independence Day.
 But Australia’s independence was an evolutionary process rather than a single event.
 It was conceived through negotiation and the ballot box, rather than by blood and war.
-This legacy of peace and stability has been the hallmark of Australian history.
-Aaron Paul, ABC.
-Consider that, when Australia Day comes along soon.
+This legacy of peace and stability has been the hallmark of Australian history (Aaron Paul, ABC).
+Keep this in mind when Australia Day comes along in a few months.

 Henry Parkes, Premier of N.S.W., led the campaign for Federation, yet ironically, his colony was the most reluctant, mainly because it was for free-trade while all the other colonies favoured protectionist policies.